bakerstu/openmrn/src/utils/DirectHub.md

 executor (yield) whenever we're ready, which is typically when the current packet's processing and routing is done.

-If we're free to process the packet upon the entry call, we want to run it inline by calling run() on the Executable from the caller's thread.
+If we're idle (available) to process the packet upon the entry call, we want to run it inline by calling run() on the Executable from the caller's thread.

 In other words, assuming the caller is a StateFlow, the inline execution just means that we `run()` the executable instead of `notify()`'ing it.